johnjuki/imagy/README.md

  **Note:**
  - `ACCESS_KEY`.
 Required to fetch the images.
 Get yours [here](https://unsplash.com/oauth/applications).
- - This was my first ever Android application.
+ - This was the first Android application I built.